By Jordyn Roark, University of North Carolina at Pembroke, BSW candidate

 - Work study allowed me to have enough money to afford textbooks, hygiene supplies, food, and other basic necessities that I would have otherwise been without.
 HEASHFY gives work study priority to students experiencing homelessness.

 Lastly, HEASHFY is important because throughout my journey these past four years, the areas that this law addresses are the same ones that almost caused me to not graduate college, and I can guarantee they are having the same effect on other students.
 This legislation is vital for the success of this population.
 By supporting HEASHFY, you are telling me that you see me and that you support my education.

-- Urge your Members of Congress to sign on as co-sponsors of both bills.
+- Please urge your Members of Congress to co-sponsor HEASHFY.
 We’ve created two sample letters in Microsoft Word – one for your U.S. Senators, and one for your U.S. Representative.
 Please download the letters and personalize them with local or state facts, as well as your own perspectives and experiences.
-Contact information for U.S. Senators may be found here.
-Contact information for U.S. Representatives may be found here.

-- If you represent a local, state, or national organization, sign your organization on as a supporter of the bills by filling out this form.
+- If you represent a local, state, or national organization, please sign your organization on as a supporter of the bill by filling out this form.